Bharathsivanesh/Flutter-Calculator/README.md

 # AI Study Planner 🎯
-A smart and AI-driven study planner that prioritizes learning topics based on exam dates, difficulty levels, and learning history.
+A smart and AI-driven study planner that prioritizes learning topics based on exam dates, difficulty levels, and learning history

 ## Table of Contents
 - Project Overview